 Cables for analog connections to a speed sensor or chronometer have pigtails for the necessary connections.
 Analog chronometer connections do not connect to vehicle power.
-AIM module power must be derived from an OBD or speed sensor cable connection.
+AIM power must be derived from an OBD or speed sensor cable connection.

-A chronometer need not be a physical device added to the vehicle/equipment to attain the desired information.
+A chronometer does not need to be a physical device added to the vehicle/equipment to attain the desired information.
 A chronometer input may be as simple as a power source that is only powered under special circumstances.

 Engine runtime may be a power source that is only supplying power when the engine is running.
 PTO (power takeoff) engage time may be a power source that is only supplying power when the PTO is engaged.
-Chronometer inputs may be from as many as three different sources: through the OBD connection and up to two analog 03/03/2022 © Syntech Systems Inc. 2015 - 2022 chronometer inputs where the user may record a maximum of two variables (vehicle run time, idle time, and PTO time).
+Chronometer inputs may be from as many as three different sources: through the OBD connection and up to two analog chronometer inputs to record vehicle run time, idle time, and PTO time.